 The York Diabetes service offers 3 structured education programmes to support the educational needs of people with diabetes.

-The York Diabetes service offers Good2GO, a structured one day training programme that fits all the criteria recommended for people with diabetes, to support their understanding and answer some of the questions around how to live a healthy active and normal life with diabetes.
+The York Diabetes service offers Good2Go, a structured training programme that fits all the criteria recommended for people with diabetes.
+The Good2Go education programme is designed to improve knowledge, confidence and skills to manage diabetes day to day.

 The programme is for people with type 2 diabetes either recently diagnosed or for those who just want to make sense of all the different advice about diet, medication and healthy living.

-This is a three day programme specifically designed for people with Type 1 diabetes.
-It has been designed to support you in your decision making about carbohydrate counting and insulin dose adjustment to enable you to keep blood glucose levels under control.
-The aim is to help you work towards your personal diabetes related goals so you may lead as normal a life as possible while controlling your blood glucose levels, therefore reducing the risk of long term complications relating to diabetes.
+This is a three day programme specifically designed for people with type 1 diabetes.
+It has been designed to support decision making about carbohydrate counting and insulin dose adjustment.
+The aim is to help people towards their personal diabetes related goals so they can lead as normal a life as possible whilst managing blood glucose levels to reduce the risk of long term complications.